How to care for your Air Plant

 Use these instructions to care for an Air Plant.
 This guide will tell you how to water an Air Plant; its light, temperature, humidity preferences and any additional care it might need to help it grow.

-Every 1-2 weeks, fill a sink or tub with lukewarm water and soak your air plant for 15-30 minutes.
-After soaking, lay them upside down on a towel until they are completely dry, this will usually take 1-2 hours.
-This is very important to dry them before putting them back as it prevents rot and mold from occurring.
+Every 1-2 weeks, fill a sink or tub with lukewarm water and soak your air plant for 30 minutes.
+After soaking, lay them upside down on a towel until they are completely dry, this will usually take 1-2 hours but can take longer.
+It is very important to dry them before putting them back as it prevents rot and mold from occurring.
 After drying, they can be put back into their home.
-They would love to be misted in between soakings.
-During the winter, they will need soakings less frequently and during warm and sunny times, they will need more frequent soakings.
+Soak less frequently in the winter as they go dormant.

 Air plants prefer a humid environment.
 Adding a humidifier to their environment will help, or lightly misting them in between watering waterings will benefit them.

-Air plants will do best in temperatures between 60-80 degrees Fahrenheit.
+Air plants will do best in temperatures between 60-80°F.